 OHA will accept self-certification of date of birth and disability status if a higher form of verification is not immediately available.
 The certification must be made in a format acceptable to OHA and must be signed by the family member whose information or status is being verified.
 If self-certification is accepted, within 90 days of admission, OHA will verify the information in EIV or through other third-party verification if the information is not available in EIV.
-OHA will note the family's file that self-certification was used as initial verification and include an EIV printout or other third-party verification.
+OHA will note the family's file that self-certification was used as initial verification and include an EIV printout or other third-party verification confirming the applicant's date of birth and/or disability status.

 If OHA determines that an ineligible family received assistance, the PHA will take steps to terminate that family from the program in accordance with policies in Chapter 12.

-TPS-IV.G.
+18-IV.G.
 INCOME TARGETING